-- 6.14.
+- 6.13.
 The NP seeks to encourage better connections between Heathfield and Thriplow.
 A key challenge is overcoming the difficulties created by having no direct vehicular link between the two settlements.
 There is a public footpath linking the two settlements.
 Recently, the footpath was re-laid as a concrete path, which has resulted in an easier and more pleasant access between the two settlements, in particular for cyclists.
 This has the important benefit of increasing access to the Thriplow based village services to Heathfield residents.
 Discussions do take place as to whether this path should be lit at night.
-There are different views on this, with energy conservation and night sky darkness going against the increased amenity that this would provide. - 6.14.1.
+There are different views on this, with energy conservation and night sky darkness going against the increased amenity that this would provide. - 6.13.1.
 The Parish Council will continue to work with stakeholders including landowners in the area between the two settlements to explore further initiatives which would result in improved interconnectivity between the two settlements.
 This could for instance include contributions towards the provision of improvement at the Pepperslade/Woburn Place link when development comes forward, which will help make Heathfield more accessible.
 Another initiative that has been identified as part of this NP is a parish wide aspiration for an accessible area of community woodland to be provided on the farmland that lies between Thriplow and Heathfield.

-6.14.2.
+6.13.2.
 Development proposals which would lead to additional severance between the two communities would not be supported.
 This could be through the inappropriate expansion of the KWS site agricultural seed research centre (located south of Thriplow) or through diverting the A505 to the north of Heathfield.
 The latter is a proposal put forward by land promoters in the past although not taken forward as part of the emerging Greater Cambridge Local Plan.

-- 6.14.3.
-Policy THP 14 is an aspirational policy, which welcomes future proposals that will lead to better links between the Heathfield and Thriplow communities. - 6.14.4.
+- 6.13.3.
+Policy THP 13 is an aspirational policy, which welcomes future proposals that will lead to better links between the Heathfield and Thriplow communities. - 6.13.4.
 Sub clause 2) has been added as a requirement from the HRA of the NP.
-In addition, proposals must comply with Policy THP 8: Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gain.
+In addition, proposals must comply with Policy THP 7: Promoting nature recovery by protecting existing sites and features, increasing parish biodiversity and delivering biodiversity net gain.

-Policy THP 14 - Development proposals resulting in better links between the Heathfield and Thriplow communities
+Policy THP 13 - Development proposals resulting in better links between the Heathfield and Thriplow communities

-- Development proposals which will facilitate opportunities for the Heathfield and Thriplow communities to come together will, in principle, be strongly supported.
-This includes improved sustainable travel routes as well as the provision of a community meeting space or outdoor recreation area to serve both communities. - 2) Significant impacts on hedgerows or any severance of bat flight lines must be avoided to protect foraging and commuting habitat for Barbastelle bats which could belong to the population protected by Eversden & Wimpole Woods SAC. - Development proposals which lead to additional severance, for example through adversely impacting the sustainable travel routes between the two communities will not be supported.
+- Development proposals which would facilitate opportunities for the Heathfield and Thriplow communities to come together will be supported.
+This support would extend to improved sustainable travel routes and the provision of a community meeting space or outdoor recreation area which would serve both communities. - 2) Development proposals which would lead to additional severance between the two communities, including those which would adversely impact the existing sustainable travel routes between the two communities, will not be supported. - 3) Significant impacts on hedgerows or any severance of bat flight lines must be avoided to protect foraging and commuting habitat for Barbastelle bats which could belong to the population protected by Eversden & Wimpole Woods SAC.